aleksnavratil/afterburner/README.md

 __Q.
 How do you know Afterburner is better than alternative system X, have you tried it?__

-A. In general yes, I have tried most of the widely-available language systems out there, including academic classes, Rosetta Stone, DuoLingo, Anki, Fluenz, Language101, etc. Most of them work, but some work faster than others.
+A. In general yes, I have tried most of the widely-available language systems out there, including academic classes, Rosetta Stone, DuoLingo, Anki, Language101, etc. Most of them work, but some work faster than others.
 In general you should find the combination of tools that maximizes your learning rate, and use that toolset to the exclusion of all others.

 __Q.
 Will Afterburner teach me to write eloquently in my target language?__

 A. No, it's for becoming minimally conversational.
-The idea is to get you to the point where immersion is a time-effective pedagogy.
+The idea is to get you to the point where immersion becomes a time-effective pedagogy.